vikram1510/orders-dashboard/backend/README.md

 - Create an order - `POST /orders`

-- Delete an order - `DELETE /orders/:orderId`
+- Delete an order by orderId - `DELETE /orders/:orderId`